adilyoltay/heartpy-enhanced-cpp/HeartPy_Enhanced_Documentation.md

 - Keep `nfft` as power of two for faster FFT; otherwise DFT fallback is used.
 - Avoid FD on < 1 min data; metrics are unstable by design (HeartPy also warns).

+Note: The React Native package vendors the enhanced C++ core and KissFFT; Android CMake and the iOS podspec build these sources automatically.

 ---

 ## 🧪 Tools & Validation (CLI)